 I like to make a big batch of this soup and freeze leftovers in jars for whenever I don’t have time or just don’t feel like cooking.
 It freezes really well and I almost always have a jar or two sitting in the freezer.
 It’s smooth and velvety, even with my old stick blender, and you really wouldn’t know that there are lentils in it.

-I make this all the time when I’m tight for time and we’ll have it with brown rice or a slice of sourdough.
-About the toppings – it’s nice to add a little colour and texture to break up the creaminess because otherwise the soup can get a little overwhelming on its own.
+We usually serve this with brown rice or a slice of sourdough.
+About the toppings – it’s nice to add a little colour and texture to break up the creaminess.
 I often serve it with rye croutons, or sunflower seeds and parsley, but this iteration is my favourite.
-The ruby pomegranate adds some brightness and acidity along with the beautiful colour.

 - 1 tablespoon coconut oil

 - 2 medium sweet potatoes 600 grams, chopped into 3cm chunks*

 - 3 cloves garlic minced

 - 1 teaspoon sea salt

 - ½ teaspoon coriander